eaegerber/gerber-test-hugo/content/EricGerber/stats.md

 # Stats

-Let's talk about Principal Component Analysis!
+Let's talk about Principal Component Analysis! (or, at least regression, gradient descent, and neural networks...)